top of page

 4. Beat the spring and summer rush.
 Many homeowners wait until warmer months, leading to long backlogs and higher pricing.
 Installing in winter avoids the seasonal spike in demand and the risk of price increasessouthernprofence.com.

-5. Look for off‑season discounts on materials and labour.
+5. Look for off-season discounts on materials and labor.
 Some suppliers and contractors offer winter promotions or lower material costsatomicfence.com.
 Ask about winter specials when you request your quote; you might secure upgrades or better pricing.

 6. Reclaim privacy and security while foliage is thin.
 With leaves gone from trees and shrubs, your yard may feel more exposed.
 A new fence provides immediate privacy and security—important during winter storms or darker monthsraincityfence.com.

 7. Trust our mild Willamette Valley winters.
-Our region sees mist, fog and gentle rain with daytime temperatures in the 40s–50s °Fwillamettewines.com.
+Our region sees mist, fog, and gentle rain with daytime temperatures in the 40s–50s °Fwillamettewines.com.
 The ground rarely freezes, and moist soil can make digging easier, so posts can be set securely even in January.

 8. Coordinate with permits and HOAs during quieter months.
 Local building departments and homeowners associations often process fewer applications in winter.
 Submitting your plans now may result in faster approvals and inspections.

 9. Use winter to plan your outdoor space holistically.
-Installing a fence now allows you to line up deck, patio or pergola projects for spring.
-You’ll have a clear sense of property lines, elevations and hardscape needs when you design your next feature.
+Installing a fence now allows you to line up deck, patio, or pergola projects for spring.
+You’ll have a clear sense of property lines, elevations, and hardscape needs when you design your next feature.

 Avoid These Mistakes For Your Winter Fence Install